 Planning a day of boating?
 Lake Manatee State Park offers numerous boat ramps and places to launch boats, canoes, and kayaks.
-Throwing in a fishing line from the boat or casting out at one of the many fishing piers are among the best things to do in Sarasota.
+Throwing in a fishing line from the boat or casting out at one of the many fishing piers are among the most popular things to do in Sarasota.

 Lake Manatee State Park is located near the dam in Bradenton.
 Unfortunately, you won’t see any manatees.
 Many other freshwater animals, however, can be seen in their natural habitats.

 There’s also a swimming beach area in the south part of the park.
 It’s the perfect place to chill if you just want to tan, lay in the sun after canoeing or fishing, or let the kids cool off.